Ron Crossley

-Ron Crossley was an Australian rugby league player.
+Ron Crossley was an Australian rugby league footballer.

 Rugby league career

 Crossley was a goal–kicking fullback and winger from Newcastle.
 He played locally for Northern Suburbs and was in the Newcastle representative side which faced the visiting 1948 New Zealand team, kicking three goals in a 9–10 loss.
 In 1949, Crossley was signed by North Sydney and accumulated a club high 110 points in his first season, which included 22 points (two tries & eight goals) in a draw against Parramatta.
 He had one further season with North Sydney before continuing his career in Maitland.